ing-bank/baker/docs/sections/development-life-cycle/test.md

         RecipeAssert.of(baker, recipeInstanceId).assertEventsFlow(happyFlow);
     ```

-If it is not the same a clear error message of what is the difference is provided:
+If the assertion fails a clear error message with the difference is provided:

 ```
 Events are not equal: